 |Africa||Republic of South Africa, Mauritius, Seychelles, Swaziland, Egypt|

-- Conditions: Those eligible must take planes or ferries with direct routes to Jeju-do.
+- Conditions of entry: Travelers must take planes or ferries with direct routes to Jeju-do

 All visitors who enter Korea must submit a written baggage declaration to a customs officer upon entry.
 If a passenger declares non-duty free articles voluntarily, the declared amount will be accepted and the clearance procedure will be expedited, unless the declared price of articles is questionable.
 More information about customs allowances and currency regulation can be found at the website below.